CrossRef/event-data-user-guide/docs/introduction.md

 The Event Data service captures this activity and acts as a hub for the storage and distribution of this data.
 The service provides a record of instances where research has been bookmarked, linked, liked, shared, referenced, commented on etc, beyond publisher platforms.
 For example, when datasets are linked to articles, articles are mentioned on social media or referenced in Wikipedia.

-This data is of interest to a wide range of people: Publishers may want to know how their articles are being shared, Authors might want to know when people are talking about their articles, Researchers may want to conduct bibliometrics research.
+This data is of interest to a wide range of people: Publishers may want to know how their articles are being shared, authors might want to know when people are talking about their articles, researchers may want to conduct bibliometrics research.
 And that's just the obvious uses.

-When a relationship is observed between a Registered Content Item (that is, content that has been assigned a DOI by Crossref or DataCite) and a specific web activity, the data is expressed in the service as an 'Event'.
-The Service provides Events from a variety of web sources.
-Each web source is referred to as a 'Data Contributor'.
-The Events, and all original data from the Data Contributor, are available via an API.
+When a relationship is observed between a registered content item (that is, content that has been assigned a DOI by Crossref or DataCite) and a specific web activity, the data is expressed in the service as an 'Event'.
+The service provides Events from a variety of web sources.
+Each web source is referred to as a 'data contributor'.
+The Events, and all original data from the data contributor, are available via an API.

 Event Data not only collects this data but also serves as an open platform for third parties to make their own activity data available to everyone.
 Anyone can build tools, services and research using this platform.